Outland (video game): Plot

 In the present day, one man had started to experience dreams and visions of the past.
-He attempted to take medicine to stop it, thinking that this was a medical problem, but the medicine was ineffective; something larger was at play here.
-The man decided to find a shaman to find out what the problem was, what these dreams and visions meant, and to cure him of them.
-However, the shaman told the man of the ancient stories of a battle 30,000 years ago between a great hero and the two Sisters of Chaos - one who controls Light from the Sun, and one who controls Darkness from the Moon.
+A shaman told the man of a battle 30,000 years ago between a great hero and the two Sisters of Chaos—one who controls Light from the Sun, and one who controls Darkness from the Moon.
 The Sisters were imprisoned after the battle, but the hero had perished in the process.
-The shaman informed the man that he was the hero's reincarnation, and that the Sisters of Chaos have apparently escaped their imprisonment.
-This man was now the only one who could stop them, and so he went forth on the journey.
+The shaman informed the man that he was the hero's reincarnation, that the Sisters of Chaos have apparently escaped their imprisonment, and that he was the only one who could stop them.

-First, the man runs into the Crossroads of the World, which connects to multiple areas.
-When he arrives, however, he experiences yet another, and the last, vision of the past in the middle of a large shrine.
-This is perhaps the most vivid of the visions, because even the player gets a chance to control the hero from 30,000 years ago as he makes his way through the destruction of the world to defeat the Sisters.
-However, the fight itself is not shown, as the vision is terminated at the very moment the fight began, while the narrator tells the result.